FabianHardt/k3d-bootstrap-cluster/README.md

 - You should have installed *k3d* with it's dependencies on your system.
 See official installation guide: https://k3d.io/v5.4.6/#installation
 - For the [Manual examples](#Manual examples) you should have installed HELM > 3.0.
 See official installation guide: https://helm.sh/docs/intro/install/
 - jq needs to be installed on your system.
 See official installation guide:https://stedolan.github.io/jq/download/
+- For Confluent (Kafka/Schema-Registry) it'S necessary to assign 16GB RAM to Docker, otherwise it won't deploy successfully

 ### Sample Cluster incl. demo deployments